SamambaMan/django-payzen/docs/signals.rst

 ``payment_error``
 -------------------

-signal sent if django_payzen cannot read or analyze the request sent by payzen.
+signal sent if django_pypayzen cannot read or analyze the request sent by payzen.